react-navigation/react-navigation.github.io/versioned_docs/version-8.x/drawer-navigator.md

 Drawer Navigator renders a navigation drawer on the side of the screen which can be opened and closed via gestures.

-This navigator wraps [`react-native-drawer-layout`](drawer-layout.md) to provide integration with React Navigation.
-If you want to use the drawer without React Navigation integration, use the library directly instead.
+This navigator provides React Navigation integration for [`react-native-drawer-layout`](drawer-layout.md).
+If you don't need React Navigation integration, use [`react-native-drawer-layout`](drawer-layout.md) directly instead.

 ## Installation